m-lab/ndt-server/spec/ndt7-protocol.md

 change consistently during a test.
 Therefore, the most recent measurement sample is a suitable summary of all prior measurements, and the last measurement received should be treated as the summary message for the test.

+Also, note that the `ElapsedTime` refers to the moment in which a specific data structure was collected by the client or the server.
+In other words, a message containing `AppInfo` and `TCPInfo` MAY have different values for the `ElapsedTime` if the server (or client) collected those two bits of information at different times.
+Usually the times would be very close in time but there could be tiny differences caused by collecting distinct metrics from distinct threads (or goroutines).

 Finally, note that JSON and JavaScript actually define integers as `int53` but existing implementations will likely round bigger (or smaller) numbers to